 I worked as a store detective at Zayre’s in Dedham, Massachusetts, near my hometown of Norwood.
 It was a fascinating experience that taught me plenty about retail, people, and crime.

-As I recall, the “loss prevention” team consisted of three or four of us; one at the front door, and the other three spread out across the store and perched in the lookout.
+As I recall, the team consisted of three or four of us; one at the front door, and the other three spread out across the store and perched in the lookout.
+There was a retired or off duty police officer on the staff whom we reported to if we spotted anything suspicious.
 This was the 80s, before security cameras were the norm, and the lookout was a concealed area high above the store, where we had a bird’s eye view of the aisles.
 We also relied on security mirrors.